Heisei flashback: Kazuko Fukuda, 'The Woman of Seven Faces'

 It was around this time that the Matsuyama-Higashi Police Station, which was handling the case, started to get nervous about the expiration of the statute of limitations, which extended for 15 years.

-As such, police offered a reward of 1 million yen for information that led to her capture.
+When there was one year remaining, police offered a reward of 1 million yen for information that led to her capture — a then unprecedented move.
+(The Jujin Hospital in Tokyo also offered a reward, since, as director Fumihiko Umezawa told the Washington Post, “Anyone who did a bad thing should have to pay for it.”)
 As well, a pre-paid telephone card with her image was issued.

 Matsuyama Prison Incident